wasigh/Javascript-DCPU-16-simulator/readme.markdown

 What is DCPU-16?
 ================

-Recentlu Notch (of Minecraft fame) anounced his new game: [0x10c](http://0x10c.com/).
+Recently Notch (of Minecraft fame) anounced his new game: [0x10c](http://0x10c.com/).
 It is a space game.
 In this game you control your ship via a computer.
 This computer is the dcpu-16 and is fully programmable.
 Notch released the spec and a lot of tools have been released in the days after.
 This is one such a tool.
 Primarly created for the fun